torvalds/linux/Documentation/process/cve.rst

 security issues should be sent to this alias, it is ONLY for assignment of CVEs for fixes that are already in released kernel trees.
-If you feel you have found an unfixed security issue, please follow the :doc:`normal Linux kernel security bug reporting process<../process/security-bugs>`.
+If you feel you have found an unfixed security issue, please follow the :doc:`normal GNU/Linux kernel security bug reporting process<../process/security-bugs>`.

-No CVEs will be automatically assigned for unfixed security issues in the Linux kernel; assignment will only automatically happen after a fix is available and applied to a stable kernel tree, and it will be tracked that way by the git commit id of the original fix.
+No CVEs will be automatically assigned for unfixed security issues in the GNU/Linux kernel; assignment will only automatically happen after a fix is available and applied to a stable kernel tree, and it will be tracked that way by the git commit id of the original fix.
 If anyone wishes to have a CVE assigned before an issue is resolved with a commit, please